Welcome to the City & Hackney Specialist Adult Weight Management Service

 What does the team do?

-Each client referred is invited to an individual assessment session where we explore previous attempts to lose weight and what got in the way, discuss preferences and needs, begin setting specific goals and provide access to our digital application/computer-based support platform.
+Each client referred is invited to an individual assessment session where we explore previous attempts to lose weight and what got in the way, discuss preferences and needs and begin setting some specific goals.

 Following the initial session, clients are allocated to an intervention group according to suitability.
-We offer face to face and virtual groups and they run for 12 months in total.
+Our face to face groups run for 12 months in total.
 We recognise that this is a big commitment, but we know that intensive and long-term support is beneficial to help our clients achieve permanent change in food related behaviour and patterns of activity.

 Initially, for the first 3 months, clients are asked to attend weekly, with the frequency reducing for the latter part of the course.
 Some clients may transition to the Homerton Bariatric Service after initially attending our intervention.
 Client suitability and personal preference for this will be discussed at the initial assessment.
 We know that clients benefit from peer support and generally, group-based interventions show better results for weight loss compared to one-to-one sessions.
 For clients that are not able to attend groups for reasons of access or suitability, we can offer one to one appointments.